 Later that year, on October 15, 2010 Joey DeMaio announced on Facebook that Hamzik was officially a member of Manowar again after a 26-year absence.

 Scott Columbus died on April 4, 2011 aged 54 under a veil on controversy over his departure in 2008.

-Manowar's next studio album, The Lord of Steel, was released worldwide on June 16, 2012 exclusively on iTunes and on the band's own online store.
-The album sees a reversion from the symphonic elements present on the Gods of War album back to a more straightforward, heavy metal sound.
+Manowar's next studio album, The Lord of Steel (2012) would be released exclusively on iTunes and on the band's own online store.
+The album would see a change from the symphonic elements of the Gods of War album back to a more straightforward, heavy metal sound.

-Late 2013, Manowar re-recorded their 1988 release Kings Of Metal with an expected release date of late 2013.
-Brian Blessed would do the narration for the track The Warrior's Prayer.
+Late 2013, Manowar re-recorded their 1988 release Kings Of Metal.
+The album would feature Brian Blessed on narration for the track, The Warrior's Prayer.
 Like the re-recording of Battle Hymns MMXI, this album allowed the band to use modern day technology.
-Kings of Metal MMXIV was released through iTunes as a digital download on 4 February 2014.
-Hard copies of the album were released on 28 February of that year.
+Kings of Metal MMXIV was released through iTunes as a digital download on 4 February 2014; hard copies followed later that month.

 On May 25, 2016, Manowar announced their retirement after a farewell tour, "The Final Battle"; drummer Marcus Castellani from the tribute band Kings of Steel would be recruited the tour.

 Media releases on October 25, 2018 revealed that guitarist Karl Logan was be arrested on August 9 in Charlotte, North Carolina for allegedly possessing child pornography and charged with six counts of third-degree exploitation of a minor.
 Manowar attempted to distance themselves by issuing their own statement shortly after that Logan would not perform with them and that their upcoming album and tour would not be affected.
 Following Logan's arrest, former guitarist David Shankle expressed interest in rejoining the band.